Build, expand, or update a website

 Drupal Supported

 If you work in an HMS Quad-based department, center, program, or initiative and are a benefits-eligible Harvard employee, your group may qualify for a website on the HMS web platform.
-This Drupal-based platform has pre-set design elements, templates, and branding supported and managed by HMS IT and the Office of Communications and External Relations.
-If you fit this category and would like more information, contact benjamin_sharbaugh@hms.harvard.edu.
+This Drupal-based platform has pre-set design elements, templates, and branding supported and managed by HMS IT and OCER.
+If you fit this category and would like more information, email Ben Sharbaugh, Senior Director of Digital and Branding at OCER, benjamin_sharbaugh@hms.harvard.edu.

 Examples: